openshift/enhancements/enhancements/network/bgp-overview.md

 This section summarizes the common design considerations for OpenShift in support of BGP related features.
+### Administrator Experience

+Establishing BGP sessions is not a simple task, and requires a number of unavoidable manual steps and site-specific parameters.
+It also requires coordination between (what is likely) multiple departments or groups within a typical organization.
+Politically, the ability to speak BGP to a network grants significant privileges, since (by default) BGP sessions are trusted completely.
+A misbehaving BGP participant can easily cause massive outages -- even to networks far outside the OpenShift environment.
+Any design must take this in to account.

+Technically, any solution must make it easy for administrators to configure the same BGP peering parameters as they would expect on a router.
+In addition to the required settings (e.g. AS, peer, password), administrators expect additional knobs that make BGP usable (e.g. communities, timing parameters, multihop, AS prepends).
+The current status of all peerings must be exposed, since administrators rely on this to debug their networks and trust that OpenShift is not misbehaving.

+Documentation and training should reflect the complexity of BGP-based operations, and potential users should be made aware of any prerequisites and technical challenges.
+Everyone should be aware of the buy-in required for enabling BGP.
 ### Avoid L2 (Layer 2) Domain Assumptions

 We must avoid the assumption of Nodes residing on the same L2 domain as much as